Woody (Toy Story): Reception and legacy

 Woody has been widely praised by critics because of his personality, loyalty, and leadership.
 Geoff Loftus of Forbes stated that Woody, along with Buzz, is a great leader because even what to do, “they never stop thinking” and “never stop looking for the answer to a problem...
 No matter how great the crisis.”
 Collin McCormick of Screen Rant said that Pixar has created some “unforgettable characters over the years”, but stated that Woody “might be the best of them all”.
 Tom Power of Polygon compared Woody's arc to real-life people, saying that it “symbolizes the growth that we all experience.
 He’s the embodiment of our own development, and acts as a lens through which we can see our own growth".
 Ben Child from The Guardian wrote that Woody is "The lovable hero of the Toy Story movies".
 While Nate Birch of Fatherly criticized Woody, saying that he is an "irredeemable jerk" and that he is the “heartless villain” of Toy Story, A. A. Dowd from The A.V.
 Club commented that Woody's selfishness and other qualities make him among “the most three-dimensional of cartoon characters".

-Tom Hanks' vocal performance as Woody has also been praised by film critics.
+Tom Hanks's vocal performance as Woody has also been praised by film critics.
 Susan Wloszczyna of USA Today approved of the selection of Hanks for the lead role of Woody.
 Kenneth Turan of the Los Angeles Times expressed that Hanks "brings an invaluable heft and believability to Woody."
 Ben Kaye of Looper also said that Hanks brings the character of Woody to life using his "unique voice" to imbue Woody with "humor, authority, and heart".
-Peter Bradshaw, film critic for The Guardian, stated Hanks' vocal work in Toy Story is one of his "most heartwarming, heartrending pieces of casting" in his career.
+Peter Bradshaw, film critic for The Guardian, stated Hanks's vocal work in Toy Story is one of his "most heartwarming, heartrending pieces of casting" in his career.
 Katie Walsh of The Columbian praised Hanks vocal performance writing, "Tom Hanks as Woody has always been one of the defining animation vocal performances."